50 heritage trees saved with the support of 35,000 in our community!

 Send your objections: Save the fate of more than 50 heritage trees!

-We started the campaign in collaboration with the Citizens For Sankey to save 50 heritage trees on Sankey Road that would have otherwise been cut for no good reason.
+We started the campaign in collaboration with the Citizens For Sankey with the aim to save 50 heritage trees on Sankey Road that would have otherwise been cut for no good reason.
 The construction of a flyover on the road required the removal of these trees and would have also led to the removal of the footpaths that residents love to walk on.
+In a city, it is essential that we preserve the pockets where families and individuals can thrive, spend their time in leisure, and connect with nature.
+Removal of the heritage trees and the pedestrian space these trees provided would have eradicated all of that for the residents here.
 The residents were neither consulted nor provided with any information on the development of the project, which goes against what is mandated by the municipality.

 Campaign Launch – January 9th 2023

-After the campaign was launched, within just the first week, we received the support of over 4000 people who signed our petition.
-We knew the campaign resonated with everyone who loved the green cover of Bangalore; and by the end of January, over 2000 children wrote to CM ri.
-Basawraj Bommai, urging his government to stop the construction of the proposed Sankey flyover.
+After the campaign was launched, within just the first week of launching the campaign, we received the support of over 4000 people who signed our petition.
+We knew the campaign resonated with everyone who loved the green cover of Bangalore.

-The children also tied red hearts around the trees to show their solidarity.
+Over the next few weeks, a lot more happened.
+Children and adults tied red hearts around the trees to show their solidarity.

 January 31st, 2023

 The walk was followed by a panel discussion organised by Citizens for Sankey Malleshwaram that included 200+ residents of Vyalikaval, Malleswaram and Sadashivnagar to discuss the much-criticised Sankey Flyover Plan.
+A panel of experts, particularly Dr. Ashish Verma, IISC transport hub, used data and analytics to demonstrate that this flyover was not a feasible plan and provided viable alternative solutions which we Citizens presented to the government.

-Milestone – 1st March 2023
+1st March 2023 – Milestone

 Citizens for Sankey submitted a letter asking tender to be stopped and the file to be withdrawn from the DCF office.
 This request was promptly responded to by BBMP Commissioner Mr. Tushar Girinath who directed his file to be withdrawn from the DCF office.
+This means no trees will be cut or damaged until the BMLTA takes a decision on this project.
+A decision that is still pending.

 The win we saw with this campaign is a testament to the resilience and teamwork of our community who came together time and again, when we reached out to them.